charleshartman/ruby-small-problems/README.md

 # ruby-small-problems
-### procedural and object oriented coding examples
+### Procedural and object oriented coding problem solutions in Ruby.